ReDim [Preserve] name([dimensions])

 The statement is used to size or resize a dynamic array that has already been formally declared using a Dim statement with empty parentheses (without dimension subscripts).
 The statement can be used repeatedly to change the number of elements and dimensions in an array.

 If you use the Preserve keyword, then you can resize only the last array dimension, and you can't change the number of dimensions at all.
-For example, if your array has only one dimension, then you can resize that dimension because it is the last and only dimension.
+For example, if your array has only one dimension, then you can resize that dimension because it is the last and only dimension of the array.
 However, if your array has two or more dimensions, then you can change the size of only the last dimension and still preserve the contents of the array.

 ReDim X(10, 10, 10)